Astros vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Rooker has 38 hits with seven doubles, 11 home runs, 23 walks and 30 RBI.
-He's also stolen one base.
+- Rooker has collected 38 hits with seven doubles, 11 home runs and 23 walks.
+He has driven in 30 runs with one stolen base.

 Rooker Recent Games